 P.L.
 109-250 (enacted in July 2006) granted access to the state agencies that administer the Food Stamp program.
 These provisions were designed to assist in the administration of the Food Stamp program.
 P.L.
-110-246 (enacted in June 2008) changed the Food Stamp program references to the Supplemental Nutrition Assistance Program (SNAP).16
+110-246 (enacted in June 2008) changed the Food Stamp program references to the Supplemental Nutrition Assistance Program (SNAP).21 P.L.
+113-79 (enacted in February 2014) required all state SNAP agencies (rather than giving them the option) to data-match with the NDNH at the time of SNAP certification for the purposes of determining eligibility to receive SNAP benefits and determining the correct amount of those benefits.22

 P.L.
 110-157 (enacted in December 2007) requires the Secretary of Veterans Affairs to provide the HHS Secretary with information for comparison with the National Directory of New Hires for income verification purposes in order to determine eligibility for certain veteran benefits and services.
 It requires the Secretary to (1) seek only the minimum information necessary to make such a determination; (2) receive the prior written consent of the individual before seeking, using, or disclosing any such information; (3) independently verify any information received prior to terminating, denying, or reducing a benefit or service; and (4) allow an opportunity for an individual to contest negative findings.
 P.L.
-110-157 terminates the New Hires Directory comparison authority for the VA Secretary at the end of FY2011 (i.e., September 30, 2011).17
+110-157 terminated the New Hires Directory comparison authority for the VA Secretary at the end of FY2011 (i.e., September 30, 2011).
+P.L.
+112-37 (enacted in October 2011) extended the termination date to November 18, 2011.
+During the period from November 19, 2011, through September 29, 2013, the provision was not in effect.
+The Department of Veterans Affairs Expiring Authorities Act of 2013 (P.L.
+113-37) made the provision effective beginning September 30, 2013, and for 180 days thereafter.23